Personality Disorders Articles

 - Social nervousness or comorbid social anxiety disorder

-People with Cluster B personality disorders are generally categorized by intensely emotional behavior and related emotionally-based symptoms.
-Their behavior may appear unpredictable by society’s standards, which can turn volatile if left untreated.
-Cluster B personality disorders can include: Antisocial personality disorder, borderline personality disorder, histrionic personality disorder and narcissistic personality disorder.
+Cluster B personality disorders are generally characterized by intensely emotional behavior and related emotionally based symptoms.
+Their behavior may appear unpredictable and turn volatile if left untreated.
+The Cluster B personality disorders are antisocial personality disorder, borderline personality disorder, histrionic personality disorder, and narcissistic personality disorder.

 Antisocial Personality Disorder